Judge Halts Black Farmer Marijuana License

 But marijuana industry insiders said they believe the agency could plow forward with licenses because Smith's challenge is focused solely on the black-farmer portion of the statute.

-“Patients throughout Florida are still waiting to get access to this medicine they approved last November because there aren't enough licensees in the marketplace,” he said.
+“Patients throughout Florida are still waiting to get access to this medicine they approved last November because there aren't enough licensees in the marketplace,” he says.

 Under the June law, health officials were required to issue licenses to applicants who had legal challenges pending as of January or who had scored within one point of the highest-ranked applicants in five regions.
 The Department of Health granted six such licenses after the law went into effect.
 The law also opened up the application process and required the health department to grant additional licenses.